 1962: Former Nebraska football captain Harold Chick Hartley dies at age 61 in a plunge from San Francisco's Golden Gate Bridge.

 1967: Three months after the Huskers' lopsided loss to Alabama in the Sugar Bowl, Bob Devaney ventures into Tide country for a pair of speaking engagements.

 1992: Nebraska begins its search for a new athletic director to succeed Bob Devaney, who will leave the job in January at age 77.
-University chancellor Graham Spanier says the search probably will take at least four months.
+University chancellor Graham Spanier says the search is likely to take at least four months.

-2002: After a snow delay of two days, spring drills get going amid concerns about heavier-than-usual turnover at the top of the depth chart.
+2002: After a snow delay of two days, spring drills get going with an unusually large number of open spots at the top of the depth chart.

 2007: New Orleans Saints coach Sean Peyton comes away impressed after watching a Husker practice.
 Also, injuries strike Kenny Wilson and Zack Bowman.

 2012: Johnny Rodgers establishes the Jet Award to honor the nation's top return specialist.